abdrahmansoltan/Learning-Notes/JavaScript/00-JS_Advanced_concepts.md

 - **Statements Vs Expressions** :
   - expression we get a value from it like `5+4` or `Ternary Operator` or `short circuiting` and then you can use it in a `${}`
   - Statements doesn't return a value
-- **Recursion**: has one problem, in typical JavaScript implementations, it’s about three times slower than the looping version.
-Running through a simple loop is generally cheaper than calling a function multiple times.
 - **Strict mode** :
   - It is not a statement, but a literal expression, ignored by earlier versions of JavaScript.
   - The purpose of `"use strict"` is to indicate that the code should be executed in "strict mode".